RCP: A Low-overhead Reversible Coherence Protocol: Reversible Coherence Protocol

-{\bf LSR on SS}.
-See Figure~\ref{fig:L1-states}(d).
-For all SS, when the processor issues another $SpecRd$, the state is not changed, similar to a read hit on $\{M,E,S\}$ in MESI.
+\rev{{\bf Insights} Figure~\ref{insight} (c) shows the insights with the simplistic scenario without conflicting accesses.
+When a $SpecRd$ is issued and the state of the requested cache line is $X$, it transitions to $XSpec$ ({\em speculative state}), where $X$ can be $M/E/S/I$.
+After the transition, further $SpecRd$ will not trigger new transitions.
+Later, if $PrMerge$ is received, $XSpec$ transitions to $X$ (if $X$ is $M/E/S$) or $S/E$ (if $X$ is $I$ depending on the whether the line is shared).
+If $PrPurge$ is received, $XSpec$ transitions back to $X$.
+In MESI protocol, a load will directly trigger $X \rightarrow X$ or $I \rightarrow S/E$ transitions without going through $XSpec$.
+With conflicting accesses, $XSpec$ will transition to other speculative states when a non-speculative or a forwarded speculative request accesses the line. }

+{\bf \projectname specification} Figure~\ref{split1} (a) shows the first phase transition triggered by a speculative load.
+If the request misses in L1, a $GetSpec$ request is sent to L2, and the transition $I \rightarrow ISpec$ is triggered by the response of $GetSpec$.
+For the other states, $SpecRd$ triggers the transition.
+In $I$, it is possible to receive $PrMerge$ or $PrPurge$ because the cache line is invalidated after $SpecRd$.
+In these cases, $PrMerge$ or $PrPurge$ are ignored.

+Figure~\ref{split1} (b) shows the second phase transition in L1 from speculative state back to non-speculative state triggered by $PrMerge$ or $PrPurge$.
 For $PrPurge$, $XSpec$, $X \in \{M,E,S\}$, will transition to $X$ because L1 still holds a non-speculative copy.
 For $PrMerge$ on $ISpec$, an $L1Merge$ is sent to L2 cache.
 If the line is shared (S), $ISpec$ will transition to $S$; otherwise (non-S), it will transition to $E$.
 While the L1 cache is waiting for the response from L2, it resolves the race condition by NACK-ing all requests to the cache line.

-{\bf NSR on SS}.
-See Figure~\ref{fig:L1-states}(e). {\em The key insight is that SS can transition among each other by NSR, and when later a $PrMerge$ or $PrPurge$ is received, the state will return to the correct NSS}.
-All SS will transition to $I$ on receiving an invalidation ($GetX$ or $Upgrade$), but processor will still send $PrMerge$ or $PrPurge$ for the previous $SpecRd$ that caused the transition to SS.
-In these scenarios, L1 should ignore these requests by staying in $I$ (Figure~\ref{fig:L1-states}(b)).
-The speculative load may be re-issued depending on memory consistency model.
-More details are discussed in Section~\ref{sec_analysis}.

-{\bf RSR on SS}.
-See Figure~\ref{fig:L1-states}(c).
-The three SS states are the same as the corresponding NSS states except that there is a pending speculative load from the processor.